kurtmgray/kurtmgray/README.md

 ## Hi!
-Welcome to my Github, I'm Kurt
+Welcome to my Github, I'm Kurt.

 ### About Me